 - publishing it on Slideshare.net as public infographics (best is to export 1st to PDF, to ensure good images quality also if you use untypical fonts)

 How-to guides to inspire you on designing your own infographics

 Need more ideas for designing creative, effective pictures and presentations?
 Check out our articles (actually, they are more like clear instructions) and get inspired on creating something great in Powerpoint: How to create infographics in PowerPoint – part first and part second.

 This is how you can make your statistics or any data look better.
-At the same time, Tall Infographics template can be used to design simple infographics and export it as a picture to be added to your webpage, blog or social media channels.
+At the same time, Tall Infographics template can be used to design simple infographics and export them as a picture to be added to your webpage, blog, or social media channels.

 Resources for making infographics

 Places to get more examples of infographics:

 - 10 Best infographics showcase 2016